 Next, hand out the worksheet and introduce the movie scene that you will play in front of the class.

-Note, it is a good idea to model a short example scene and write your own dialog to demonstrate the task to the class so they know exactly what to do.
+Note, it is a good idea to model a short example scene and write your own dialog to demonstrate the task to the class.
+This way, they know exactly what to do.

 After modeling an example, continue with the worksheet and play the next scene.
 Have them watch the whole scene through first without writing anything.
 Replay the scene.
-Pause the scene after a few seconds and have them write out what they think the characters are really saying.
+Pause the scene after a few seconds.
+Then, have them write out what they think the characters are really saying.
 The dialog can be as silly, serious or outrageous as they want.

-Continue unpausing and pausing the scene until is has come to an end.
+Continue unpausing and pausing the scene until it has come to an end.